 The Bible has always been central to the Baptist tradition.
 Baptists believe that Scripture is God’s Word to people in which He reveals Himself, including His nature, His will, and His love for people.
-Yet there are many different English Bible translations today, so which ones do Baptists use?
+Yet there are many English Bible translations today, so which ones do Baptists use?

-Why do most Baptists prefer the NIV, KJV, NKJV, or the NLT?
+Why do most Baptists prefer the NIV, KJV, NKJV, or NLT?
 What’s the difference between popular English translations?
 Keep reading to learn more.

-Can Baptists read any Bible translation?
+Can Baptists Read Any Bible Translation?

 Baptists have the freedom to use any accurate English translation.
-Baptist denominations, churches, and pastors, may make recommendations to people.
+Baptist denominations, churches, and pastors may make recommendations to people.
 However, the individual can make the choice.
 Church membership, the ability to serve in various ministries, and partaking in the Lord’s Supper aren’t contingent upon what translation a person reads.

-Like other Christians who attend church regularly, many Baptists like to use the translation that their pastors use because it makes it easier to follow along in sermons, Sunday school classes, and in small groups.
+Like other Christians who attend church regularly, many Baptists like to use the translation their pastors use because it makes it easier to follow along in sermons, Sunday school classes, and small groups.
 Baptist pastors have the freedom to use any accurate English translation.

-NIV: First appearing in the early 1970’s the NIV gained market share about a decade later.
-Bible readers love that it’s accurate, but also readable.
-20th century Bible readers, new Christians, and children often had a difficult time understanding the old English style of the KJV.
+NIV: First appearing in the early 1970s, the NIV gained market share about a decade later.
+Bible readers love that it’s accurate but also readable.
+20th-century Bible readers, new Christians, and children often had difficulty understanding the KJV’s old English style.
 The NIV gave readers an accurate alternative that allowed them to read the Bible often.